 5 Lakeside Camping Spots In New York With Extraordinary Views

-We love when the time of year come around when camping in New York is as good as it gets, when the weather is beautiful and the leaves are getting ready to change into a gorgeous array of color.
-Lakeside camping in New York is a great option to get out of the city and enjoy the natural world if you’re willing to do a little bit of planning.
+We love it when the time of year comes around when camping in New York is as good as it gets, when the weather is beautiful and the temperatures are perfect for enjoying it all.
+Waterfront camping in New York is a great option to get out of the city and enjoy the natural world if you’re willing to do a little bit of planning.
 These are a few of our favorite campsites throughout the state that are perfect for a fall weekend escape.

-There are dozens more parks throughout the state with lakeside views, hiking and watersports, so look up parks near you to find some incredible camping spots.
-You might just find a hidden gem.
+There are dozens more parks throughout the state with lakeside views, hiking, and watersports, so look up parks near you to find some incredible camping spots.
+You might just find a hidden gem!
+Do you have any favorite places for waterfront camping in New York we might have missed?
+Let us know!

 What are the best places to see fall foliage in New York?